dianahandler/Final_Module20_Group3/README.md

 Below are images of the resulting tables created with the CSV file being imported.
 Both tables were properly imported, and displaying all their colums correctly.
 ![House_Data SQL Import](https://github.com/dianahandler/Final_Module20_Group3/blob/ec20086b18caf302f1b12e9af6f93a2d0261d105/Resources/House_Data%20SQL%20Import.png)
+**House Data with Physical Characteristics**
 ![House_Data2 SQL Import](https://github.com/dianahandler/Final_Module20_Group3/blob/ec20086b18caf302f1b12e9af6f93a2d0261d105/Resources/House_Data2%20SQL%20Import.png)
+**House Data with External Characteristics**
 Zpid was a unique identifier that carried over between the two datasets, and is what was used for the join as well.
 Below is an image of the query created to join the two tables on zpid.

 ![House Data Complete join query](https://github.com/dianahandler/Final_Module20_Group3/blob/ec20086b18caf302f1b12e9af6f93a2d0261d105/Resources/House%20Data%20Complete%20join%20query.png)

 This resulted in a table called House_Data_Complete, which was then exported into a csv file as well.
 Afterwards, a connection string was created using Jupyter Notebook.
 The file for that was uploaded into the resources folder, and an image of that code is shown below as well.
+With the connection string working properly, a query was done to show the complete table in Jupyter Notebook.

 ![Jupyter Notebook Connection String](https://github.com/dianahandler/Final_Module20_Group3/blob/9eab711bd40e45dd7e57cef1d23ff3acc42f5076/Resources/Jupyter%20Notebook%20Connection%20String.png)